mehmethalis/scout/README.md

-# scout
+# scout - API
-Capabilities bring candidates from github
+Reach talented people more easily in recruiting